 Silo Wellness presents to you the opportunity to learn about yourself and the world (reality) through a legal psychedelic experience.
-The process through different dosing of psilocybin mushrooms and/or full-spectrum mushroom extract allows you to explore your mind, focus, create new ideas, or have other meaningful epiphanies in your life.
+The process (through dosing of Ketamine in Oregon or psilocybin mushrooms and/or full-spectrum mushroom extract in Jamaica) allows you to explore your mind, focus, create new ideas, or have other meaningful epiphanies in your life.
 These could be practical ideas, mystical encounters, or just a subtle or dramatic reboot to your thinking processes.

 Dr. Bhatt is a co-inventor of the Silo Wellness “magic mushroom” nasal spray.
 He obtained his doctorate in Pharmacology and Physiology at Saint Louis University with a focus on the neuromodulatory roles of serotonin (5-HT) and dopamine (DA) on a developing neural circuit in Drosophila melanogaster, the fruit fly.

 He has extensively studied how deviations in the development of neural circuitry contribute to the development of effective neurological disorders.

 These pursuits led him to developing an expertise in the psychedelic space regarding prescription drug interactions and contraindications along with the proper intake models and procedures for retreat participant safety.

 Dr. Leanna Standish is a co-founder and the co-director of the AIMS Institute, an innovative ketamine-assisted psychotherapy clinic in Seattle, Washington.

 Dr. Standish is neuroscientist and naturopathic physician who holds faculty appointments at the University of Washington School of Medicine in the Radiology Department as well as at Bastyr University.
 She specializes in integrative oncology and neurology.
 She leads cancer research teams and holds an FDA IND for a phase I clinical trial of ayahuasca, a psychoactive Amazonian tea.